xinyej/Projects/README.md

 # Projects
-Some projects （including problem sets） accomplished by Xinye.
+Some projects （including problem sets） completed by Xinye.